codingMustache/codingMustache/README.md

 ## Joke of the Day

-How do you make holy water?
-You boil the hell out of it.
+What did one wall say to the other wall?
+I'll meet you at the corner!

 ## Daily Trivia

-Which of these names was an actual codename for a cancelled Microsoft project?
+The teapot often seen in many 3D modeling applications is called what?
- 1. Pollux
+ 1. Utah Teapot
- 2. Enceladus
+ 2. Pixar Teapot
- 3. Neptune
+ 3. 3D Teapot
- 4. Saturn
+ 4. Tennessee Teapot

 <details>
   <summary>Answer</summary>
-  Neptune
+  Utah Teapot
 </details>